 If you’re after fatter tone, try using heavier strings.
 It can add juice and weight to your tone, especially if you play with a higher action.

 Then again, both Brian May and Billy Gibbons of ZZ Top have played 0.008 gauge sets – and they’re certainly no slouches in the tone department.
-Billy Gibbons in particular has Dunlop signature strings that are available in 0.007 gauge.
+Billy Gibbons even had Dunlop signature strings in 0.007 gauge.
 Go figure...

 You barely give them a second thought, but speakers are where your sound comes from!
 And boy do they sound different.
 The variables are myriad, but the key spec points to understand are: